How to Join

 E-mail: smitha@umbc.edu

-Applications for the CBI fellowship slots are due in full by Friday, May 3rd, 2024; first time applications and re-applications are due in full by Friday, May 31st, 2024!
+Applications for the CBI fellowship slots are due in full (single PDF) by Friday, May 9th, 2025; first time applications, re-applications, and end-of-year updates are due in full (single PDF) by Friday, May 30th, 2025!